-The diagnostics industry is in transition with a number of changes that affect the market for diagnostic test products.
+The diagnostics industry is in transition, with a number of changes that affect the market for diagnostic test products.
 The diagnostics industry has experienced considerable consolidation through mergers and acquisitions in the past several years.
 For example, major consolidation among reference laboratories and the formation of multi-hospital alliances, reducing the number of institutional customers for diagnostic test products.
 There can be no assurance that we will be able to enter into and/or sustain contractual or other marketing or distribution arrangements on a satisfactory commercial basis with these institutional customers.
-In the past, we have discontinued selling our Lyme Western Blot and HIV point-of-care tests in the U.S. due to changing market conditions which made those sales uncommercial.
 Further, this consolidation trend may result in the remaining companies having greater financial resources and technological capabilities, thereby intensifying competition in the industry, which could have a material adverse effect on our business.